-Maiden Pharmaceuticals: WHO links Africa deaths to India-made cough syrups
+Maiden Pharmaceuticals: WHO links Gambia deaths to India-made cough syrups

 - Published

-The World Health Organization has issued a medical product alert on four cough syrups made in India, linking them with 66 child deaths in Gambia.
+The World Health Organization has issued a product alert on four cough syrups made in India, linking them with 66 child deaths in The Gambia.

 This came after an investigation into the deaths of children from kidney injuries in the West African country.